vmware-archive/projectmonitor/README.md

     RAILS_ENV=production rake db:create
     RAILS_ENV=production rake db:migrate

-### Set up memcached
+### Set up memcached for performant/distributed caching
-You need to run memcached.
+Statuses are cached via an in-memory store by default.
+If you want to use memcache, you'll need to ensure it's installed.
 It should be very easy to install if you have homebrew or another package manager:

     brew install memcached